CVSSP/maruss-website/README.md

 - After reading this, check and modify the values in `_config.yml` (it is documented)

-- One-off pages should live in the root folder and use frontmatter along the lines of:
+- One-off pages should live in the root directory and use front matter along the lines of:
     ```
     ---